Eyescale/Consensus/Release/Version-2.1/README.txt

 		. do >"%$\n": %(list,?:...) // output concatenated
 		. do >"%$\n": %<(!,?:...)>
 	    Release
-		. do identifier~ usage extended to support the following
+		. do identifier~ usage extended to support: locale identifier
-		  identifiers:
-			locale
-			sub-narrative param
+			sub-narrative param identifier
 			register variables %? or %!

-		  In case identifier represents a non-base entity identifier's subs get deprecated iff
+		  In case identifier represents a non-base entity, identifier's subs get deprecated iff
 			these are not referenced elsewhere
 		  	these are not proxies

     3. per event < src
 	generalizes EENO on event < src